matthiasn/Clojure-Resources/README.md

 * **[Calling javascript functions from clojurescript](http://odyssomay.github.io/2011/10/10/calling-javascript-functions-from-clojurescript.html)**
 * **[Specljs and ClojureScript](http://speclj.com/specljs)**
 * **[tailrecursion/cljs-priority-map on GitHub](https://github.com/tailrecursion/cljs-priority-map)**: ClojureScript port of clojure/data.priority-map

+## Structuring an application
+* **[stuartsierra/component on GitHub](https://github.com/stuartsierra/component)**: okay, so this one had been on my list for a while.
+Started watching Stuart's video a few times.
+Now I finally got around to using it.
+And all I can say is you really have to take a closer look at this.
+It makes structuring a larger application so much more straightforward.
+And the earlier you do, the more pain you save later.
+Rewriting an existing application is doable, but somewhat painful.
+* [danielsz/system on GitHub](https://github.com/danielsz/system)**: set of readymade components on top of the component library above.
+* **[palletops/leaven on GitHub](https://github.com/palletops/leaven)**: lightweight component model for both Clojure and ClojureScript.
+* **[palletops/bakery on GitHub](https://github.com/palletops/bakery)**: A library of components for leaven, the component library above.

 ## Web development / Om
 * **[weavejester/compojure on GitHub](https://github.com/weavejester/compojure)**: a truly concise routing library for Clojure web applications.